Masa744/CityFix_v1.0/README.md

 ---

 ## 🚀 Key Features
-- User authentication (sign up / login)
+- User authentication allows residents and admins to sign up and log in securely.
-- Create and submit issue reports with images and location
+- Residents can create and submit issue reports with images and location details.
+- Residents can enter a location manually or select it on a map.
-- View community feed of reported issues
+- Both residents and admins can view a community feed of reported issues.
-- Like and comment on posts
+- Residents can like and comment on posts.
-- Admin dashboard for managing reports
+- Admins can manage and review all submitted reports using a dashboard.
-- Status tracking (open, in progress, resolved)
+- Status tracking shows whether an issue is open, in progress, or resolved.
-- Role-based access (users vs admins)
+- Role-based access controls what residents and admins can do in the system.
+- Residents receive notifications for new issues in their area and updates on their reports.
+- Admins receive notifications when new reports are submitted in their assigned area.

 ---